muhassin/testproj_asis_cp1252_crlf/README.md

 For this project, after cloned from repository, do following:
 * May need to ensure that all files are part of the IDE's project/module.
-  (root's .iml is shared so that for this test project it easier to do for IntelliJ Idea;
+  (project's .iml is shared so that for this test project it is easier to do for IntelliJ Idea;
   if it doesn't happen automatically at import, just right click on the .iml file and use it...)
 * In IntelliJ Idea, open File -> Settings... -> Editor -> File Encodings,
   check that the "Project Encoding" is explicitly set to windows-1252,